okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 	- Transport Mode: Encapsultes the payload of a packet.
 Used for most client to server relationships.
 	- Tunnel Mode: Encapsulates the entire IP packet.
 Used for most VPNs.

+### IPsec Process

+1. IKE Phase 1
+	- Endpoints use ISAKMP (Internet Security Association and Key Management Protocol) to authenticate and negotiate the keys.
+This creates an encrypted tunnel used by Phase 2 for negotiating the ESP security associations.